gradle/gradle/design-docs/dsl-enhancements.md

 The strategy will be to simply overload setters and set methods with `File` accepting variants, and `@Deprecated`ing `Object` accepting variants.

 ## Story: A static API user (e.g. Java) specifies the value for a file property with a value supported by project.file() (no deferred evaluation)

+## Story: DSL enhancement (aspects thereof) are opt-in

+Currently, object enhancement is a function of where/how it is used.
+This story makes enhancement opt-in in that types must explicitly declare what enhancements they want.
+This declaration can be used by tooling, such as our documentation generator or IDEs trying to provide content assistance.

+This story also encompasses breaking up the enhancement from being all or nothing into discrete bits.
+Objects may need type coercion and other syntactic conveniences, but not require extensibility

+## Story: DSL enhancement is performed at class load time instead of instantiation time

+Our current enhancement strategy is based on dynamically generating subclasses at runtime.
+This has the following drawbacks:

+1. Causes strange behaviour with access to private methods
+2. Requires reflective instantiation
+3. Requires pushing an Instantiator service around so enhanced objects can be created

+This story makes enhancement a class load time function.

+## Story: Dynamic object protocol is not two-pass based

+Currently, we ask objects if they can respond to a method/property invocation before actually proceeding with the invocation.
+This causes code duplication as typically the determination happens in the check and the actual invocation.

+This story is about changing the protocol from being “Can you do this?
+Yes?
+Go ahead then.” to “Please do this and tell me if you can't”.

+This will avoid code duplication and is potentially more efficient.

+## Story: Relative file method arguments are contextually absolutised

+When calling methods (incl. setting properties) on enhanced objects with files representing relative paths, the target should receive an absolute file.
+It should be resolved to the logical base (e.g. project dir for a task).
+This should work when the caller is Java.

+## Story: Enhanced object properties are automatically configurable by action/closure

+In order to achieve:

+    def foo = // create a Foo
+    foo {
+        bar {

+        }
+    }

+We have to write:

+    class Foo {
+        Bar bar

+        void bar(Action<? super Bar> action) {
+            action.execute(bar)
+        }
+    }

+This story is about avoiding the need to write the action accepting method in order to achieve this behaviour.

 # Open issues